The 8 Types of Woodpeckers Found in Alabama! (2023)

 These birds have an interesting way of deterring rat snakes, which climb trees and prey on young woodpeckers inside the nest cavity.
 Sap wells are drilled near the nest’s entrance, which leaks sap down the tree and makes it hard for the snakes to ascend!

-Which woodpecker species have you seen before in Alabama?
+Which types of woodpeckers have you seen before in Alabama?

 Leave a comment below!